EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

    * Counter signature algorithm.
 Value that identifies the algorithm used for source authenticating messages sent within the group.
 Its value is immutable once the security context is established.
 All the endpoints in the group agree on the same counter signature algorithm.

-2. one Sender Context, used to secure outgoing messages.
-In particular, the Sender Context is initialized according to Section 3 of {{I-D.ietf-core-object-security}}, once the endpoint has joined the multicast group.
-Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Sender Context stores also the endpoint's asymmetric public-private key pair;
+2. one Sender Context, unless the endpoint is configured exclusively as pure listener.
+The Sender Context is used to secure outgoing messages and is initialized according to Section 3 of {{I-D.ietf-core-object-security}}, once the endpoint has joined the multicast group.
+In particular, the Sender ID in the Sender Context coincides with the endpoint ID received upon joining the group.
+As stated in {{scope}}, it is responsibility of the Group Manager to assign endpoint IDs to new joining endpoints in such a way that uniquess is ensured within the multicast group.
+Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Sender Context stores also the endpoint's asymmetric public-private key pair.

 3. one Recipient Context for each distinct endpoint from which messages are received, used to process such incoming secure messages.
 The endpoint creates a new Recipient Context upon receiving an incoming message from another endpoint in the group for the first time.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, each Recipient Context stores also the public key of the associated other endpoint from which secure messages are received.
 Possible approaches to provision and retrieve public keys of group members are discussed in {{ssec-provisioning-of-public-keys}}.